Subj: Build muscle, burn fat and get ripped in record time with Vince GiRonda’s ‘Honest’ 8×8 Workout.

 - French Press

-Vince didn’t recommend training deadlifts, bent over rows and front squats using the 8×8 method.
+Vince didn’t recommend training deadlifts, bent over rows and front squats using 8 sets of 8.

 The high volume is very taxing on the lower back (deadlifts and bent over rows) and rhomboids (front squat).
-You’re likely to compromise form and not get a good workout plus put yourself at risk for injury.
+You’re likely to compromise form and not get a good workout plus risk injury.

-You can absolutely do deadlifts, bent over rows and front squats just use a different rep scheme than 8×8 or increase the rest between sets.
+You can absolutely do deadlifts, bent over rows and front squats just use a different rep scheme than 8 x 8 or increase the rest between sets.